 With my ear cupped to the door, a response never came.

 That was my favorite scene.
 At the horse race, when Professor Higgins showed off Eliza in that white mermaid dress and black and white hat.
-She was so beautiful.
+She was beautiful.
 If only I could look that beautiful.
 One day I would, when I was old enough to move away.
 I would change my last name to Doolittle and wear dresses like her, and hats too.
 I could learn to speak like a proper lady.

 “But, in Hertford, Hereford, and Hampshire, hurricanes hardly ever happen.”

 I took out a fresh sheet of paper to start reimagining the dress.
 It needed more than the two black bows and lace on the cuffs.
 There were the three black strips at the hips and knees and across the chest too.
-I was going to look just like her.
+I was going to look just like Eliza.
 I was going to be her, and meet a Freddy in this dress.
 We would get married.
 And there would be nothing Mother could do.

 “So they said.
 But it’s my belief they done the old woman in.”